GuildAudits/GuildAcademy-Hacks-Lab/MobiusToken_FlashLoan/README.md

 # Mobius Token Exploit Postmortem

 ## Overview
-On November 8, 2023, the Mobius Token contract on Binance Smart Chain (BSC) was exploited in a complex attack involving a vulnerable proxy contract.
+On May 11, 2025, the Mobius Token contract on Binance Smart Chain (BSC) was exploited in a complex attack involving a vulnerable proxy contract.
 The attacker used a small amount of BNB, wrapped it into WBNB, interacted with the Mobius proxy, and then dumped large amounts of $MBU tokens into BUSD through PancakeSwap.
 The attack resulted in the extraction of millions of MBU tokens, which were swapped for stablecoins and laundered through Tornado Cash.

 ---